Audits

 All information you provide will be maintained in strict confidence.
 You should be aware, however, that we have information-sharing agreements with the Internal Revenue Service and other agencies and jurisdictions.

 We recognize state and international rules governing prorate and fuel taxes are very complex, and are happy to help you establish and maintain effective reporting and record keeping.
-Contact your nearest prorate and fuel tax office for more information.
+Contact a prorate and fuel tax office for more information.